 The Knowledge Centre for Bioeconomy (KCB) managed by the JRC keeps developing and maintaining the key knowledge on bioeconomy to support EU policymakers.
 As part of the KCB knowledge base, the EU Bioeconomy Monitoring System (EU-BMS) was developed by the JRC to track the progress towards the bioeconomy strategy objectives.
 The latest trends in the EU bioeconomy observed with the EU-BMS are illustrated in a recent report (European Commission, Korosuo et al. 2024).

 In the next sections further and specific insight is provided on some key topics which are instrumental for the bioeconomy or are strictly related to it, namely: biomass, nature-based solutions, agroecosystems and biotechnologies.

-The chapter on a resilient and regenerative environment is closed with an overview on blue economy.
+An overview on blue economy concludes this section.

-4.1.2 Biomass
+4.1.2 Sustainable use of Biomass

-Biomass use is increasing driven by demand for bioenergy and material (the uses of biomass for food and feed remains stable).
+Biomass use is increasingly driven by demand for bioenergy and material, as the uses of biomass for food and feed remains stable.
 While recycling of biomass has increased in the past decade, so has sourcing of virgin fibres, resulting in an increasing impact on biomass-producing system (Mubareka et al., 2023).
-This general pattern of growing demand of biomass as environmental conditions deteriorate may be exacerbated by climate change, increasing therefore degradation of ecosystems, and consequently of human wellbeing (Maes et al., 2021).
+Ecosystem conditions are deteriorating all over Europe.
+Especially the pressure on forests is high and undermines good forest condition (Maes et al., 2021).
 Hence, strategic management of biomass is essential for a sustainable bioeconomy.

 Biomass is central for several EGD initiatives.
-The analysis of EGD policy documents with linkages to biomass, revealed where biomass is more relevant.
+The analysis of EGD policy documents with linkages to biomass, revealed where biomass is more relevant using the method of qualitative content analysis2.
+(Footnote: [1] Qualitative content analysis is a methodological approach used to analyse textual data through systematic coding and interpretation.
+It involves the identification of recurring themes, concepts, and patterns within a body of text, thereby providing insights into the underlying meanings and intentions conveyed (Hsieh and Shannon 2005))

+Table 1 summarises the expectations of biomass towards EGD thematic areas through specific policies.
+A numerical value was assigned based on the strength of reference to biomass3: (Footnote: A number is assigned according to the following criteria: 3 for the main thematic area the biomass in the policy contributes to and which is prevalent in the policy text, 2 for moderate expectation, i.e. the biomass is mentioned in relation to the EGD, but it is not prominent in the text and 1 indicates low or indirect expectations. biomass is mentioned without explicit mention of the EGD, for example the Farm to Fork strategy advocates the use of less pesticides in agriculture, which has an indirect impact on Zero Pollution 0 when there is no mention of biomass.)

+‘‘3’ denotes strong expectations towards biomass in achieving the thematic area

+‘2’ denotes moderate expectations

+‘1’ indicates low or indirect expectations

+‘0’ designates an absence of a reference to biomass in the policy in relation to the thematic area.

+Table 1.
+Heatmap of expectations towards biomass in EGD: 3 = strong expectation, 2 = medium expectation, 1 = low or indirect expectation, 0 = no expectation.